aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/1-guardDuty-protection-for-eks/eks-runtime/eks-runtime-agent/index.en.md

 ---
-title : "Amazon GuardDuty EKS Runtime Monitoring EKS Add-on" weight : 21
+title: "Amazon GuardDuty EKS Runtime Monitoring EKS Add-on"
+weight: 21
 ---

 In the earlier section, we enabled EKS protection for Amazon GuardDuty.